marcelomorgado/defi-hardhat-template/README.md

 ```

 Note: Where `<network>` is one of the networks configured in `hadhat.config.ts` (By default: `hardhat`, `mainnet`, `goerli` or `bsc`).

+### Typechain

+The `hardhat` will generates `typechain` code for contracts under `contracts/` folder.
+You can also have `typechain` code for external contracts (for instance, tests another DeFi protocols), you only need to put their ABIs inside of the `typechain/abi` and run `yarn compile`.

 ## :toolbox: Test